a3rev/page-views-count/readme.txt

 1. Install and activate the plugin

-2. Go to Settings > Page View Count
+2. Go to WordPress Settings menu > Page View Count Menu

-3. Select which post and page types you want the Page View Count to show on.

-4. Have fun.

-== Frequently Asked Questions ==
+3. Activate Page Views Count and use the options box settings to make the desired configuration

+4. Be sure to clear any caching and browser cache to see your Page Views Count

 == Changelog ==